Calculate Gamma_star from Rubisco specificity

 The name of the column in

-that contains the leaf temperature indegrees C
+exdf_objthat contains the leaf temperature indegrees C.

 Details

-) is the partial pressure of CO2 in the chloroplast at which
+(Gamma_star) is the partial pressure of CO2 in the chloroplast at which

-role in many photosynthesis calculations.
-One way to calculate its value is to
+calculations.
+One way to calculate its value is to use its definition, which

-use its definition, which can be found in many places, such as Equation 2.17
+can be found in many places, such as Equation 2.17 from von Caemmerer (2000):

-is the partial pressure (or mole fraction) of oxygen in the
+where O is the partial pressure (or mole fraction) of oxygen in the

-is the Rubisco specificity on a gas basis, and
+chloroplast, S is the Rubisco specificity on a gas basis, and

-is the number of CO2 molecules released by the
+alpha_pr is the number of CO2 molecules released by the

 photorespiratory cycle following each RuBP oxygenation (usually assumed to be